AdobeDocs/experience-manager-65.en/help/sites-administering/tc-manage.md

 1. Using the **References** panel, select **Launches**.
 1. Click on the Launch that was just created and click **Promote launch**.

-Now the source page was moved, as well as the associated language copy.
+Now the source page was moved, and the associated language copy.

 ## Creating a Translation Project Using the Projects Console {#creating-a-translation-project-using-the-projects-console}